-Fig .
-2. Electrical and Control architecture
+Fig. 2.
+Electrical and Control architecture

-This multi processor control system is connected to the MCU board via a bus mechanism with a high speed CAN bus protocol which will communicate with planer.
-All Local control is implemented on ATCan128 microcontrollers to reduce the load of the main laptop PC.
+This multi processor control system is connected to the main and power board via a high speed CAN - Bus mechanism which will communicate with planer.
+All Local control is implemented on ARM Cortex M3® -LPC1768 microcontrollers to reduce the load of the main laptop PC.